- Products Offered: Home, Mobile

 The app is available free of charge to all users from either their mobile phones or tablets.
 It unlocks new ways for users to manage their health and enables family members or caregivers to stay updated with the senior’s health and activities.

 As we saw in our Alert1 review, this brand offers a number of additional features users can upgrade their devices with.
-This is not the case with MobileHelp since they don’t manufacture such accessories.
+This is not the case with MobileHelp since it doesn’t manufacture such accessories.
 But you can get additional features if you opt for Connect Plus; for a symbolic monthly cost, you can add medication reminders or activity tracking.

 How Much Does MobileHelp Cost?

 Depending on your preferred package, the prices may vary.
 The Classic in-home model is the least expensive one.
-It comes with a one-time fee of $49.95, and the monthly subscription is around $20.
+It comes with a regular monthly fee of $19.95.

 The upgraded Solo solution doesn’t require a one-time fee or activation fee.
 The monthly subscription for this package is around $38.
 At a price of around $42 a month, you can exploit the benefits of the Duo system.
 A free Help button, free activation, and free shipping are all included in the price.